404-error-wasif/Route-Planner/README.md

 - **Regular**: `user@example.com` / `user123`

 ## Notes
-- Public transport data now seeds a curated set of Dhaka city bus lines (BRTC City Service, Tungipara Express, etc.) with geocoded stops so the planner can surface realistic public-route suggestions out of the box.
+- Public transport data now seeds a curated set of Dhaka city bus lines (BRTC City Service, Tungipara Express, etc.) with geocoded stops so the planner can surface realistic public-route suggestions out of the box, and travel times use the actual stop-to-stop distances captured in that dataset.
 Extend or adjust them via Admin → “Public Transport Routes”.
 - Private transport minute-price bands are editable under Admin → “Pricing”.
 Estimates show **min–max** cost.
 - Blocks: mark segments blocked (with time window).
 The UI warns users and avoids recommending those segments in mixed routes.